aakash-rajur/offload/README.md

 initialize(this);
 ```
 ```
-Note: It's recommended the defined functions are pure.
+Note: It's recommended the defined functions be pure.
 Functions and errors can't be passed as arguments.
 Error thrown within your function will be logged to console with stacktrace anyway.
-Your promise will be rejected with the same message in the main thread but will lack stacktrace.
+Your promise will be rejected with the error message on the main thread but will lack stacktrace.
 Read the mentioned docs below for more information.
   ```
 # index.js
 You either need to add worker-loader in your webpack's config file or you can inline it as shown below.
 The comment is necessary if your es lint is hooked up to webpack in case you intend to inline the loader.
 This can be the only way in situations wherein you're using create-react-app and you don't want to eject.